UPDATED: June 24, 2020 (Apologies for my lack of periodic updates. Thankfully, I am now able to start doing them again.)

-The graph above shows the number of new coronavirus cases each day from March 27 to May 28, 2020.
+The graph below shows the number of new coronavirus cases each day from March 27 to June 23, 2020.
 (FYI, the first confirmed Covid19 case in Panama was on March 9th.)

 Cases by Location